gragland/subatomic/README.md

   </ThemeProvider>
 )
 ```
 Once your theme is made available via `ThemeProvider` subatomic will automatically use those values instead.
-> See ThemeProvider docs for [emotion](https://emotion.sh/docs/theming) or [styled components](https://www.styled-components.com/docs/advanced#theming)
+For more info about theming see the ThemeProvider docs for [emotion](https://emotion.sh/docs/theming) or [styled-components](https://www.styled-components.com/docs/advanced#theming).

 ## 🌈 Custom Style Props